mkimmerle/accessibility-audit-tool/README.md

 # Accessibility Audit Tool

-A lightweight, Node-based accessibility auditing workflow built on **axe-core**, designed to run against one or more pages and produce **human-readable reports** you can actually use.
+Most accessibility tools give you a snapshot in time.
+This one gives you a timeline.
+It doesn't just scan your site; it tracks your progress, highlights regressions, and tells you exactly when a new bug was introduced.

-This project avoids dashboards, SaaS platforms, and magic abstractions.
-The goal is simple:
+No dashboards, SaaS platforms, or magic abstractions.
+Just a simple goal:

 > **Run an accessibility audit, understand the results, and fix real problems without fighting the tooling.**